aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 ### Suppress logs with Jest

-When unit testing your code with the `POWERTOOLS_DEV` environment variable enabled, you could run Jest with the `--silent` CLI option to make the console readable and clean.
-It prevents printing messages through the console from tests and logs as well.
+When unit testing your code with [Jest](https://jestjs.io) you can use the `POWERTOOLS_DEV` environment variable in conjunction with the Jest `--silent` CLI option to suppress logs from Logger.